LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 As the number of application systems rises, the number of links grows nearly exponentially.
 The maximum number of communication links between n application components ($$n>=2$$) is $$\sum\limits_{x=1}^{n-1}x$$.
 We denote architectures with this spaghetti-styled communication pattern as CP^n.

-To reduce the large number of links, one can use smarter methods and tools to organize and implement the interoperability of application systems, for example, by installing an application system in the “middle”, ensuring communication between the application systems.
+To reduce the large number of links, one can use smarter methods and tools to organize and implement the interoperability of application systems, for example, by installing an application system in the "middle", ensuring communication between the application systems.

 For example, most hospital information systems following the DB^n style use a communication server.
 By using a communication server, no direct communication links between application systems are needed.